 |<expires>||The timestamp at which this session key expires.|

 The queue in which this session will be placed.
-Will be general, rep, team or embassy.
+This value will be

 |<queue_id>||The numeric ID of the queue.|